-Any subcontractors engaged to perform billing or coding services should have the necessary skills, quality assurance processes, systems and appropriate procedures to ensure that all billings for government and private insurance programs are accurate and complete.
+Any subcontractors engaged to perform billing or coding services should have the necessary skills, quality assurance processes, systems, and appropriate procedures to ensure that all billings for government and private insurance programs are accurate and complete.

-It is the obligation of all staff to bring to the attention of your supervisor or the Chief Compliance Officer, or report to the Compliance Hotline if you prefer, any billing practices you observe that are not truthful, accurate or in conformity with the requirements of federal, state and local laws and regulations.
+It is the obligation of all staff to bring to the attention of your supervisor or the Chief Compliance Officer, or report to the Safe to Say compliance hotline, any billing practices you observe that are not truthful, accurate, or in conformity with the requirements of federal, state, and local laws and regulations.

 In addition, the federal False Claims Act allows private persons to bring "whistleblower" actions in the name of the government if they believe the False Claims Act has been violated and to recover substantial monetary rewards if the action results in a settlement or judgment.
 The False Claims Act protects the rights of whistleblowers; it is a violation of the Act for an employer to take any action against someone for participating in an action under the False Claims Act, including investigation for, initiation of, testimony for, or assistance in an action under the False Claims Act.
 Other laws also provide protection of whistleblowers in certain circumstances.
-We prohibit any individual or agent of Children's Hospital from violating the non-retaliation provisions of the False Claims Act or any other applicable law.
+We prohibit any individual or agent of the Hospital from violating the non-retaliation provisions of the False Claims Act or any other applicable law.

 Certain states also have false claims laws with private enforcement and whistleblower protection provisions comparable to the federal False Claims Act.
-Of the states in which Children's Hospital operates or has affiliates, New Jersey and Delaware have such a law, while Pennsylvania currently does not.
+Of the states in which the Hospital operates or has affiliates, New Jersey and Delaware have such a law, while Pennsylvania currently does not.
 New Jersey and Pennsylvania have separate whistleblower protection laws that, along with New Jersey's and Delaware's false claims laws, are more fully described in the attached Appendix.

-For possible improper practices involving Pennsylvania Medicaid billing you may also choose to contact the Pennsylvania Department of Public Welfare's Fraud and Abuse Hotline at 1-855-FRAUD-PA (1-855-372-8372).
+For possible improper practices involving Pennsylvania Medicaid billing you may also choose to contact the Pennsylvania Department of Human Services Fraud Tip Hotline at 1-844-DHS-TIPS (1-844-347-8477).
+For possible improper practices involving New Jersey Medicaid billing you may choose to contact the New Jersey Office of the State Comptroller at 1-877-937-2835.